iamtheblackunicorn/Helply/README.markdown

 # To compile for an Android device.
 $ flutter build apk

+# To compile for an iOS device.
+$ flutter build ios
 ```

 If you're compiling for Android, you will need a Java Keystore.
 You can generate this with this command: